igrigorik/http-client-hints/draft.md

 There are thousands of different devices accessing the web, each with different device capabilities and preference information.
 These device capabilities include hardware and software characteristics, as well as dynamic user and client preferences.

 One way to infer some of these capabilities is through User-Agent (UA) detection against an established database of client signatures.
 However, this technique requires acquiring such a database, integrating it into the serving path, and keeping it up to date.
-However, even once this infrastructure is deployed, UA sniffing has the following limitations:
+However, even once this infrastructure is deployed, UA sniffing has numerous limitations:

-  - UA detection requires an external device database
   - UA detection cannot reliably identify all static variables
   - UA detection cannot infer any dynamic client preferences
+  - UA detection requires an external device database
   - UA detection is not cache friendly

 A popular alternative strategy is to use HTTP cookies to communicate some information about the client.
 However, this approach is also not cache friendly, bound by same origin policy, and imposes additional client-side latency by requiring JavaScript execution to create and manage HTTP cookies.